Frequently Asked Questions (FAQs)

 The faculty publishes research in respected and rigorous peer-reviewed, professional journals and present their work at national and international professional conferences and serve leadership roles within professional organizations.
 Taken together, the faculty is able to integrate their clinical practice and research expertise into state-of-the-art and cutting-edge training and education for students in the MSCP program.

-Additional Benefits: We also provide opportunities outside of the classroom and beyond our curriculum for students to become involved in various student organizations and groups that enhance professional identity and development.
+We also offer opportunities outside of the classroom and beyond our curriculum for students to become involved in various student organizations and groups that enhance professional identity and development.